sh1boot/sh1boot.github.io/_posts/2024-12-21-non-binary-linear-feedback-shift-registers.md

 whole lot on doing the same with other bases.
 Here are some tables for other bases so things can be thrown together without too much thought.

-In the binary case one have a selection of taps which are either used or not used, and the next bit (digit) in the sequence is the parity of the taps one chose.
+In the binary case one has a selection of taps which are either used or not used, and the next bit (digit) in the sequence is the parity of the taps one chose.